 You’d be forgiven for thinking dogs that are blind can no longer bound around and play fetch.
 But a study of 50 blind dogs by The Veterinary Record uncovered some interesting findings.
-Humans forget dogs have well tuned other senses.
+Humans forget dogs have well-tuned other senses.
 Take their nose, for example.
 You can throw an old ball they’ve chewed for months and it would be worth a wager that they’ll find that smelly old ball surprisingly quickly.
-Their other senses also makes them more aware of where sofas, doors and windows are than you might realize.
+Their other senses also make them more aware of where sofas, doors, and windows are than you might realize.

-Your blind dog might still have boundless energy and being blind isn’t going to stop them wanting to jump all over you and play with you!
+Your blind dog will still have boundless energy and being blind isn’t going to stop them wanting to jump all over you and play with you!
 There is even a whole host of toys you can find online specifically for blind dogs.
-They either carry a distinctive smell or produce an easy to follow sound, ensuring your dog can still enjoy play time.
+They either carry a distinctive smell or produce an easy to follow sound, ensuring your dog can still enjoy playtime.

 Myth #2: Blind Dogs Are Always Falling